techidaily/site-howto/source/_posts/restore-missing-app-icon-on-vivo-v27e-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-boxes.techidaily.com/new-in-2024-revealed-top-10-powerful-fcp-plugin-tools/"><u>[New] In 2024, Revealed Top 10 Powerful FCP Plugin Tools</u></a></li>
-<li><a href="https://some-approaches.techidaily.com/new-synergizing-visual-cues-with-the-right-musical-choices/"><u>[New] Synergizing Visual Cues with the Right Musical Choices</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/updated-seamless-google-meet-integration-for-youtube-enthusiasts/"><u>[Updated] Seamless Google Meet Integration for YouTube Enthusiasts</u></a></li>
-<li><a href="https://howto.techidaily.com/6-fixes-to-unfortunately-whatsapp-has-stopped-error-popups-on-vivo-v29-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Fixes to Unfortunately WhatsApp has stopped Error Popups On Vivo V29 Pro | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/6-solutions-to-fix-error-505-in-google-play-store-on-tecno-pova-6-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Solutions to Fix Error 505 in Google Play Store on Tecno Pova 6 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://youtube-web.techidaily.com/024-approved-crafting-dynamic-gifs-from-video-an-illustrative-tutorial/"><u>[New] 2024 Approved Crafting Dynamic Gifs From Video An Illustrative Tutorial</u></a></li>
+<li><a href="https://vp-tips.techidaily.com/new-2024-approved-why-instagrams-videos-are-tilted-a-bug-a-glitch/"><u>[New] 2024 Approved Why Instagram's Videos Are Tilted - A Bug, a Glitch?</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/new-virtual-virtuoso-verbalization-voyager/"><u>[New] Virtual Virtuoso Verbalization Voyager</u></a></li>
+<li><a href="https://remote-screen-capture.techidaily.com/updated-in-2024-essential-tips-for-recording-movies-on-all-devices/"><u>[Updated] In 2024, Essential Tips for Recording Movies on All Devices</u></a></li>
-<li><a href="https://howto.techidaily.com/6-solutions-to-fix-error-505-in-google-play-store-on-vivo-y78t-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Solutions to Fix Error 505 in Google Play Store on Vivo Y78t | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/6-solutions-to-fix-error-505-in-google-play-store-on-vivo-s18-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>6 Solutions to Fix Error 505 in Google Play Store on Vivo S18 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/7-solutions-to-fix-chrome-crashes-or-wont-open-on-realme-c51-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Solutions to Fix Chrome Crashes or Wont Open on Realme C51 | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/7-solutions-to-fix-chrome-crashes-or-wont-open-on-vivo-s17e-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Solutions to Fix Chrome Crashes or Wont Open on Vivo S17e | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/7-solutions-to-fix-error-code-963-on-google-play-of-tecno-pova-6-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>7 Solutions to Fix Error Code 963 on Google Play Of Tecno Pova 6 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/8-workable-fixes-to-the-sim-not-provisioned-mm2-error-on-samsung-galaxy-a14-4g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>8 Workable Fixes to the SIM not provisioned MM#2 Error on Samsung Galaxy A14 4G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/android-safe-mode-how-to-turn-off-safe-mode-on-poco-f5-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Android Safe Mode - How to Turn off Safe Mode on Poco F5 Pro 5G? | Dr.fone</u></a></li>
-<li><a href="https://tech-haven.techidaily.com/boost-your-brainstorm-sessions-using-mind-maps-and-ai-insights-from-chatgpt/"><u>Boost Your Brainstorm Sessions Using Mind Maps and AI Insights From ChatGPT</u></a></li>
-<li><a href="https://win-tricks.techidaily.com/datensicherheit-erhohen-zwei-effektive-techniken-zum-schutz-von-daten-auf-usb-sticks-mit-passwortern-in-verschiedenen-windowsversionen-111087/"><u>Datensicherheit Erhöhen: Zwei Effektive Techniken Zum Schutz Von Daten Auf USB-Sticks Mit Passwörtern in Verschiedenen Windowsversionen (11/10/8/7)</u></a></li>
-<li><a href="https://technical-tips.techidaily.com/error-free-audio-playback-correcting-the-missing-dsounddll-problems/"><u>Error-Free Audio Playback: Correcting the Missing dsound.dll Problems</u></a></li>
+<li><a href="https://fox-that.techidaily.com/1721447353957-cant-link-up-with-vpn-on-ios-discover-these-7-quick-fixes/"><u>Can't Link Up with VPN on iOS?
+Discover These 7 Quick Fixes</u></a></li>
+<li><a href="https://os-tips.techidaily.com/complete-guide-retrieving-lost-call-histories-from-your-smartphone/"><u>Complete Guide: Retrieving Lost Call Histories From Your Smartphone</u></a></li>
+<li><a href="https://howto.techidaily.com/fix-unfortunately-settings-has-stopped-on-motorola-moto-g73-5g-quickly-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix Unfortunately Settings Has Stopped on Motorola Moto G73 5G Quickly | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/fix-cant-take-screenshot-due-to-security-policy-on-zte-nubia-z60-ultra-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Fix Cant Take Screenshot Due to Security Policy on ZTE Nubia Z60 Ultra | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/full-solutions-to-fix-error-code-920-in-google-play-on-motorola-moto-g14-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Full Solutions to Fix Error Code 920 In Google Play on Motorola Moto G14 | Dr.fone</u></a></li>
-<li><a href="https://win-solutions.techidaily.com/no-more-fortnite-woes-end-pc-game-crash-issues-once-and-for-all/"><u>No More Fortnite Woes: End PC Game Crash Issues Once and For All</u></a></li>
-<li><a href="https://review-topics.techidaily.com/quickly-remove-google-frp-lock-on-honor-100-by-drfone-android-unlock-remove-google-frp/"><u>Quickly Remove Google FRP Lock on Honor 100</u></a></li>
-<li><a href="https://buynow-help.techidaily.com/superior-flash-unmatched-performance-with-430ex-iii-rt/"><u>Superior Flash, Unmatched Performance with 430EX III-RT</u></a></li>
+<li><a href="https://some-knowledge.techidaily.com/gb-required-for-one-full-movie-hour-by-hour-for-2024/"><u>GB Required for One Full Movie, Hour by Hour for 2024</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/increase-conversions-with-these-top-marketing-phrases-for-2024/"><u>Increase Conversions with These Top Marketing Phrases for 2024</u></a></li>
+<li><a href="https://howto.techidaily.com/top-10-fixes-for-phone-keep-disconnecting-from-wi-fi-on-nokia-g42-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Top 10 Fixes for Phone Keep Disconnecting from Wi-Fi On Nokia G42 5G | Dr.fone</u></a></li>
+<li><a href="https://tech-renaissance.techidaily.com/unlock-unbeatable-savings-on-new-apple-watch-series-10-only-99-when-you-preorder-now-from-best-buy-exclusive-insights-inside/"><u>Unlock Unbeatable Savings on New Apple Watch Series 10 - Only $99 When You Preorder Now From Best Buy | Exclusive Insights Inside!</u></a></li>
+<li><a href="https://howto.techidaily.com/why-does-my-honor-magic-6-keep-turning-off-by-itself-6-fixes-are-here-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Does My Honor Magic 6 Keep Turning Off By Itself?
+6 Fixes Are Here | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/why-your-nokia-105-classic-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Nokia 105 Classic Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
 </ul></div>